-The coach is responsible for the total conduct of the coach's sport program within the limits of authority defined by the philosophy and goals of the Division and College, as well as the departmental policies and procedures, rules of the NCAA, and other sport governing bodies.
+The coach has authority to regulate all matters of conduct related to the coach's sport program, pursuant to the mission and goals of the College and the Division of Student Affairs and Campus Life, as well as the departmental policies and procedures, rules of the NCAA, and other sport governing bodies.

 Student-athletes are not eligible to compete if they knowingly: provide information to individuals involved in organized gambling activities concerning intercollegiate athletics competition; solicit a bet on any intercollegiate team; accept a bet on any team representing the institution or participate in any gambling activity that involves intercollegiate athletics through a bookmaker, a parlay card or any other method employed by organized gambling.
 (NCAA Bylaw 10.3)

 The Ithaca College Department of Intercollegiate Athletics has a zero-tolerance policy with regard to hazing in any form whether or not the victim consents.